How do you improve on one of life’s simple pleasures?

 Pretty good, as far as combo shower heads go.

-I’ll admit, combo shower heads have never really appealed to me.
-The concept of them is sound, combining the best parts of a fixed shower head and a handheld one, but in practice I feel like a properly mounted handheld shower head does the job just as well with less space taken up in your shower and less hassle to install.
+I’ll admit, combo units have never really appealed to me.
+The concept of them is sound, combining the optimum parts of a fixed product and a handheld one, but in practice I feel like a properly mounted handheld shower head does the job just as well with less space taken up in your shower and less hassle to install.

 Still, as far as these go, this one is about as good as it gets.
 The water diverts nicely, and comes with a range of settings available for each head: saturating (your classic shower flow), bubbling (a more focused, but softer flow), and a pulsing massage.
 These three can be combined any way you choose on each or both of the shower heads.

-The shower heads here are 5 inches wide (more than a normal one) to give a wide ranging spray and are easy to clean.
+The units here are 5 inches wide (more than a normal one) to give a wide ranging spray and are easy to clean.
 A 5 foot hose on the handheld side tops things off, all of it coated in the same nickel finish.

-For under $60 it’s not a bad deal if you like this kind of shower head, though be warned that they are more difficult to install than others since you need to set up the three way diverter when you put the combo shower head together.
+For under $60 it’s not a bad deal if you like this kind, though be warned that they are more difficult to install than others since you need to set up the three way diverter when you put the combo unit together.

 Cheap and decent.